WolalaQAQ/VRChat-WebChat-WithTranslator/README.md

 python setup.py build
 ```

-## Acknowledgements
+## Acknowledgments

-This project is modified from [a2942/VRChat-OSC-WEB-Chat](https://github.com/a2942/VRChat-OSC-WEB-Chat) with added translation functionality.
+This project is modified from [a2942/VRChat-OSC-WEB-Chat](https://github.com/a2942/VRChat-OSC-WEB-Chat) with added translation feature.
 Thanks to the original author for their contribution.

 ## License